 It has a vast ocean under all the thick icy layer with its unique chemistry and internal heat, scientists think there may be promising life form.

 According to the them, the chemical reaction between the water and the rock on this Saturn’s moon could provide enough energy in the water to support microbial life and they have been hoping to find life form since then.

 The plumes that comes out of Enceladus’s frosty surface from the vast ocean of salty water contains tiny fragments of minerals suggested that the salts and silica dust in the spray are formed through hot water reaching 90 degree C (194 degree F) interacting with the rocky core.

-This means, even though the ocean has been only hot/warm for few million years which wouldn’t be enough for life to evolve, there is a possibility for to life to form in later years – okay, billions of years.
+So, even though the ocean has been only hot/warm for few million years which wouldn’t be enough for life to evolve, there is a possibility for to life to form in later years.
 The very same way life evolved on Earth after 650 million years.

 Only time and research can tell.